-- From the Toolboxes pop-up menu, select Save.
-This adds the Synopsys toolbox path to the Mentor Graphics start-up file located in the "user_directory/mgc/startup/dmgr_toolbox_path.startup" file. - From the Toolboxes pop-up menu, select View Tools.
-The Tools window should have the Synopsys tools displayed at the bottom of the window. - From the "Setup" menu, choose the "Icon Layout" command.
-This rearranges the icon location in the Tools window. - Close and exit the Mentor Graphic Design Manager.
+Design Invoke Design Manager by typing the following: Manager Setup dmgr To create the Synopsys icons, follow the procedures below: 1.
+In the Tools window, click the right mouse button to display the Tool Operation pop-up menu.
+2. From the Tool Operation pop-up menu, select View Toolboxes to display the Toolboxes window.
+3. From the Toolboxes pop-up menu, select Add Toolbox to display the ADD TO prompt bar.
+4. In the ADD TO prompt bar, type "\$SYNOPSYS_IFF_ROOT/ toolbox," and press Return or click OK.
+5. From the Toolboxes pop-up menu, select Save.
+This adds the Synopsys toolbox path to the Mentor Graphics start-up file located in the "user directory/mgc/startup/dmgr toolbox path.startup" file 6.
+From the Toolboxes pop-up menu, select View Tools.
+The Tools window displays the Synopsys tools at the bottom of the window.
+7. From the "Setup" menu, choose the "Icon Layout" command.
+This rearranges the icon location in the Tools window.
+8. Close and exit the Mentor Graphic Design Manager.
+DB2EDDM A description of how to transfer a design from the Synopsys database Database to the Mentor Graphics database follows below.

-DB2EDDM Database Translation
+Translation